learn-co-curriculum/dsc-spark-dataframes/README.md

-You'll notice that some of the methods are extremely similar or the same as those found within Pandas:
+You'll notice that some of the methods are extremely similar or the same as those found within Pandas.

 ```python